facebook/create-react-app/README.md

 * [Getting Started](#getting-started) – How to create a new app.
 * [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) – How to develop apps bootstrapped with Create React App.

-Create React App works on MacOS, Windows, and Linux.
+Create React App works on macOS, Windows, and Linux.
 If something doesn’t work please [file an issue](https://github.com/facebookincubator/create-react-app/issues/new).

 ## tl;dr